 Who we are

-The team at Hawaii Public Policy Advocates is a dedicated group of individuals with extensive experience in both government relations and association management.
-Whether managing the day-to-day operations of a non-profit association or developing strategic plans for legislative action, our team can do it all.
-Simply put, there is no other team like ours.
+The team at Hawaii Public Policy Advocates is a dedicated group of lobbyists and business leaders with extensive experience in advocacy, government relations and association management.
+Whether managing the day-to-day operations of a non-profit association or developing strategic lobbying plans for legislative action, our team can do it all.
+Simply put, there is no other lobbying and advocacy team like ours.
 Read on and learn a little more about who we are.

 What we do